sourcedennis/rascal2webassembly/README.md

   (Chapters 2, 4, 5)

 ### Unrelated
-These are papers related to a limited extend.
+These are papers related to a limited extent.
 * Donovan, A., Muth, R., Chen, B. Sehr, D. (2000). *PNaCl: Portable Native Client Executables*\
   Described a preceding technology by Google.
 Deprecated in favor of WebAssembly.
 * Zakai, A. (2013). *Emscripten: An LLVM-to-JavaScript Compiler*\